CodeMonkeySteve/nobrainer-references/README.md

 ## Example

     class Publisher
-      include Mongoid::Document
+      include NoBrainer::Document
       field :name, type: String
     end

     class Person
-      include Mongoid::Document
+      include NoBrainer::Document
       field :name, type: String
     end

     class Book
-      include Mongoid::Document
+      include NoBrainer::Document
       field :title, type: String
+      references_many :authors, model: Person
       references_one  :publisher
-      references_many :authors, model: Person

-      # same as:
-      # field :publisher, type: Reference.to(Publisher),        store_as: 'publishder_id'
-      # field :authors,   type: Array.of(Reference.to(Person)), store_as: 'author_ids'
     end

-## Under The Hood
+    douglas_adams = Person.create!(name: "Douglas Adams")
+    john_lloyd = Person.create!(name: "John Lloyd")
+    publisher = Publisher.create!(name: "Pan Books")
+    book = Book.create!(
+      title: "The Meaning of Liff",
+      authors: [douglas_adams, john_lloyd],
+      publisher: publisher
+    )

+    ...

+    book = Book.where(title: "The Meaning of Liff").first
+    book.publisher.name         #=> "Pan Books"
+    book.authors.map(&:name)    #=> [ "Douglas Adams", "John Lloyd" ]

+## How It Works

 This gem adds a NoBrainer field type that's a `Reference` to a model of a particular type.
-This type acts as a lazy-loading _delegator_, which serializes the referred object by its `id` when saving the model, and then later loads that object when it's accessed.
+This type acts as a lazy-loading _delegator_, which serializes the referred object by its `id` when saving the model, and then later loads that object when it's dereferenced (or is eager-loaded).

-    class Person
-      include Mongoid::Document
-      field :name, type: String
-    end

-    class Book
-      include Mongoid::Document
+`references_one` and `references_many` are convenience methods for creating fields with the correct types and default names according to convention:

+    references_one  :publisher
+    # ... same as ...
-      field :title, type: String
+    field :publisher, type: Reference.to(Publisher), store_as: 'publishder_id'

+    references_many :authors, model: Person
+    # ... same as ...
-      field :publisher, type: Reference.to(Person)
+    field :authors, type: Array.of(Reference.to(Person)), store_as: 'author_ids'
-    end

-    editor = Person.create!(name: "Stephen Hawking")
+It also supports eager-loading of references:

-    book = Book.create!(title: "A Brief History of Time", author: author)
+    book = Book.eager_load(:authors, :publisher).where(title: "The Meaning of Liff").first

-    book.reload
-    book.editor.name # => "Stephen Hawking"

-### One-to-many

-This gem also adds a `TypedArray` field type with proper serialization support and type checking.
-This can be combined with the `Reference` type to
+    book.authors(&:map)   #=> [ "Douglas Adams", "John Lloyd" ]

+## Future Plans

+* Add a `referenced_by` convenience method for tracking which other models/fields reference this one.
+Provides parity with the ActiveRecord `belongs_to`/`has_many` inverse associations.
+This would be installed automatically by the `references_one` and `references_many` convenience methods.

+* Use reference tracking to implement garbage collection.